Can you imagine what the drive-bys are doing that?

 Hello.

-I got a uh a group that has gone pretty much untouched through all this that's involved is NAACP.
+I got a group that has gone pretty much untouched through all this that's involved is NAACP.

 That's been discussed.

-But when they've given him these awards over the years, and everybody says they've known he's been racist all these years, it made it difficult for a guy like Elgin Baylor and other people who have brought you know lawsuits against him and other complaints to get any respect or get any voice because how do you do that when you got the NAACP giving the guy?
+So when they've given him these awards over the years, and everybody says they've known he's been racist all these years, it made it difficult for a guy like Elgin Baylor and other people who have brought lawsuits against him and other complaints to get any respect or get any voice because how do you do that when you've got the NAACP giving the guy away?

 Well, this is a fascinating point, too.

-You taught us how to think over the years, right?
+He taught us how to think over the years, Rush.

-I appreciate your crediting me uh with your thought on this.
+Well, I appreciate your crediting me with your thought on this.

 The CNN will appreciate that.

-So here you have the NAA LCP chapter in LA.
+So here you have the NAA LCP chapter in L.A.
+They've given Sterling a couple awards.

 Meanwhile, here's Elgin Baylor, who's trying to sue Sterling over the years in a housing dispute.